jhdevuk/ideal/README.md

 };
 ```

-This is then picked up at runtime by `ideal`.
+This is then picked up at runtime by ideal.
 Each set of properties match their CLI equivelants, in value and casing.

 ### Webpack Specific

-`ideal` allows you to manually specify a `webpack.config.js` file in the root directory of where `ideal` is being run from.
+ideal allows you to manually specify a `webpack.config.js` file in the root directory of where ideal is being run from.
 If this file is found, these values will be used, if not a default config will be used instead.

 # Manifest

-`ideal` creates an `assets.json` file in the output directory (`./dist` by default), that keeps a record of all assets built _so far_.
-Each subsequent run of `ideal` appends each file name as a property with the hashed or _real_ file name as a value.
+ideal creates an `assets.json` file in the output directory (`./dist` by default), that keeps a record of all assets built _so far_.
+Each subsequent run of ideal appends each file name as a property with the hashed or _real_ file name as a value.
 Each build overides previous asset names or declares new ones that don't yet exist.
 This file is intended to be ephermeral, e.g when running a production build with `--release`, this file should not exist in the output path.
 Equally the `assets.json` file should not be commited to your repository.
 This ensures that the file is an accurate reflection of the built files for the _currently_ provided source.

 # Development